dalequark/daleonai/_posts/2020-07-07-can-ai-make-you-a-better-athlete-using-machine-learning-to-analyze-tennis-serves-and-penalty-kicks.md

 ![](/images/tennis_gif.gif)

 Pose detection makes a great pre-processing step for training machine learning models.
 For example, I could use the output of the API (the position of my joints over time) as input features to a second machine learning model that tries to predict (for example) whether or not I'm serving, or whether or not my serve will go over the net.
-But for now, I want to do something much simpler: analyzer my serve with high school math!
+But for now, I want to do something much simpler: analyze my serve with high school math!

 For starters, I plotted the y position of my left and right wrists over time: